Best VPN for Mac 2018

-Summary: Despite being more secure than the competition, Apple computers and laptops are still susceptible to being hacked.
+Despite being more secure than the competition, Apple computers and laptops are still susceptible to being hacked.
 A VPN is a great way to keep your data safe, ensuring prying eyes stay away from your personal data.
 Most VPN providers have a dedicated Mac client, but some are undoubtedly better than others.
-We’ve checked out the best VPNs on the market, and we’ve come up with a concise list for Mac VPNs.
+We’ve checked out the most popular contenders in the market, and we’ve come up with a concise list for Mac VPNs.
 While many of the top VPNs on the market are very competitive in terms of features offered and price, we strongly recommend ExpressVPN as the best VPN for Mac users.

 Why Do You Need A VPN for Mac?

 First and foremost, using a VPN with your Mac is the best way to keep your personal information secure.
 Governments, advertisers, and hackers are keen to get their mitts on your data, for a range of reasons that aren’t ideal.